 Complex simulation structures and scenarios occurring in modern EM applications can be constructed using built-in drawing primitives or geometries imported from other modelers.
 A set of powerful, carefully selected commands complements the user-friendly modeling environment and makes the manipulations of the model parts easy and intuitive.
 The model geometry is meshed automatically using inhouse, all-quad mesher optimized for Higher Order Basis Functions (HOBFs) producing high quality mesh regardless the potentially high complexity of the model in hands and with very little user interaction required.
 Finally, in the simulation phase, WIPL-D Pro kernel is invoked to simulate the meshed structure.

-Check our video tutorials to find out how to use WIPL-D Pro CAD.
+Check our video tutorials to quickly grasp the essentials on working with WIPL-D Pro CAD.

 Integration with WIPL-D Pro

 The process of meshing a model is in fact a process of converting the 3D solid model from WIPL-D Pro CAD into WIPL-D Pro native format.
 A meshed model can be edited using WIPL-D Pro editor allowing a certain degree of freedom to intervene with the outcome of the automatic meshing process.
 The light modifications of the automatically generated mesh can sometimes increase the accuracy or reduce the simulation time.

 Any model created in WIPL-D Pro editor can be imported into WIPL-D Pro CAD.
 For example, an antenna can be imported and attached to a platform in a single click using advanced alignment options together with a number of coordinate system transformations.